filip26/titanium-json-ld/README.md

 All PR's welcome!

-- develop
+- Develop
-  - implement a new feature
+  - Implement a new feature
-  - fix an existing issue
+  - Fix an existing issue
-  - improve an existing implementation
+  - Improve an existing implementation
-- test
+- Test
-  - report a bug
+  - Report a bug
-  - implement a new test case
+  - Implement a new test case
-- document
+- Document
-  - write Javadoc
+  - Write Javadoc comments
-  - write a tutorial or guide
+  - Write a tutorial or guide
-  - proofread existing documentation for clarity and accuracy
+  - Proofread existing documentation for clarity and accuracy
-- promote
+- Promote
-  - star, share, the project
+  - Star, share, the project
-  - write an article or blog post about the project
+  - Write an article or blog post about the project
-- sponsor
+- Sponsor
-  - sponsorship gives your requests top priority
+  - Sponsorship gives your requests top priority

 ### Building